 C4.
-Short-term Reliability: EPMI fully supports the CGM proposal for the LMP/Financial Rights model.
+Short-term Reliability: EPMI fully supports the CGM proposal for the LMP/Financial Rights model, as being the best one to manage congestions using market signals and in a very reliable way.
+The small number of TLRs in the PJM system prove that using market signals and achieving a reliable system are not mutually exclusive goals.
+The LMP/Financial Rights model provides the best trad-off.
 The RTO must have full operational authority over all transmission assets and resources offered to it and should manage reliability in real time.
-In order to facilitate this, EPMI fully supports the use of the centrally coordinated Real Time Spot energy market.
+In order to facilitate this, EPMI fully supports the use of the centrally coordinated Transmission Constrained Real Time Spot energy market.
 This market should be run by the IMA and be based on a single optimization program that uses collected bids.
+The RTOs (and not the control centers) should be solely responsible for collecting those bids and defining the T contrained optimal dispatch, resulting in a series of spot prices for each electric node of the system, based on ex-post conditions.
 This coordinated dispatch function would also manage congestion, provide balancing energy service and an ancillary services market, as well as provide the foundation for new market driven products.
 An RTO-conducted spot energy market is a natural concomitant of the RTO’s balancing and generation redispatch functions, which are universally recognized as being necessary for reliable RTO operations.
 The RTO will be able to provide greater system security and reliability through this coordination process due to the ability to react quicker utilizing a diversity of supply.

 In contrast, the SeTrans proposal for the physical rights model allows lost efficiencies if the nodal price signals (obtained by running the unconstrained schedule) indicate that it would be more economical for a particular generator or load to increase or decrease output, but it cannot respond because it does not have the required physical transmission right.
+Even if the ownership of the T rights is released prior to real time dispatch, there may not be sufficient time for generators or loads to respond, therefore creating inefficiencies in system operation and increasing dispatch costs

 F1.
 Tariff Administration and Design: EPMI is supportive of the CGM proposal for all load to take service under the IMA-administered RTO Open Access Transmission Tariff (“OATT”).
 EPMI is also very supportive of the conversion of existing transmission agreements (“ETAs”) to service under the RTO OATT.
 A viable and vibrant Southeast power market is only accomplished where all contracts are subject to the same rates, terms and conditions as specified in the RTO OATT.